South Horizon Munich:

-Loft Spaces with a view
+Loft Spaces with a View

-In the south of Munich, OSA has designed an industrial-styled project that retains a part of the surrounding architecture.
+In the south of Munich, OSA designed an industrial-styled project that retains a part of the surrounding architecture.
 Along the old Isartal railway line, where the project is built, one can still find pieces of history in the beautiful brick stations.
 We have adapted and improvised this language of architecture in our new project.
 A perfect harmony between brick, concrete and metal can be seen in the South Horizon.

 The building consists of six floors, including a recessed terraced floor and two metal and glass bridges with open working spaces.
-Five service cores provide access to this 30,000 m² S-shaped building.
+Five service cores provide access to this 30,000 sqm S-shaped building.
 The open staircase that connects the two green spaces has been designed with seating that is intended to work as a social space to encourage interaction between all users.
 Each floor can be rented from one to four clients.

-The façade has a striking feature in the outdoor steel staircases that have been designed in a very industrial style.
-With car parking space in two levels, bicycle parking at two locations, adequate parking for Electric Vehicles and a direct connection to public transport, SOuth HOrizon is designed for every potential user.
+The facade has a striking feature in the outdoor steel staircases that have been designed in a very industrial style.
+With car parking space in two levels, bicycle parking at two locations, adequate parking for Electric Vehicles and a direct connection to public transport, South Horizon is designed for every potential user.

 Parts of the roof have been separated from the technical areas to create well designed terraces with views of the famous Alps.